 Export-VM -Name TomsVM -Path D:\

-In the Windows 10 Fall Creators Update Microsoft also added a button to shared the Virtual Machine.
-This does not only export the virtual machine but it also create a compressed VM Export File (.vmcz).
+In the Windows 10 Fall Creators Update, Microsoft also added a button to share the Virtual Machine.
+This does not only export the virtual machine, but it also creates a compressed VM Export File (.vmcz).

 In Windows 10 and Windows Server 2016 you can run Windows Containers using Docker.
 While on Windows Server you can choose between running a Windows Container or a Hyper-V Container, you will always run a Hyper-V Container on Windows 10.
 While Hyper-V Containers and Windows Containers are fully compatible with each other, that means you can start a Windows Container in a Hyper-V Container runtime and the other way around; the Hyper-V Container gives you an extra layer of isolation between your containers and your operating system.
 This makes running containers not just much more secure but since the Windows 10 Fall Creators Update and Windows Server RS3 (Redstone 3), it will also allow you to run Linux Containers on a Windows Container Host, which will make Windows the best platform to run Windows Containers and Linux Containers side by side.